tobert/tobert.github.io/src/post/installing-cassandra-spark-stack.md

 ```

 To make sure everything is working, I ran some code I'm working on for my 2048 game analytics
 project.
-Each context gets an application webui that you can use to monitor job status.
+Each context gets an application webui that displays job status.

 ![screenshot](/images/spark-stages-screenshot-2014-07-15.jpg)